mitodl/mitxonline/docs/configure_open_edx.md

 - In devstack, run `make lms-shell` and within that shell `pip install mitxpro-openedx-extensions-$VERSION.tar.gz`
   - To update to a new development version without having to actually bump the package version, simply `pip uninstall -y mitxpro-openedx-extensions`, then install again

-### Configure xPro as a OAuth provider for Open edX
+### Configure mitX Online as a OAuth provider for Open edX

-In xPro:
+In mitX Online:

 - go to `/admin/oauth2_provider/application/` and create a new application with these settings selected:
   - `Redirect uris`: `http://<EDX_HOSTNAME>:18000/auth/complete/mitxpro-oauth2/`